hantsy/spring-reactive-sample/README.md

 }
 ```
+1. Use `@EnableWebFluxSecurity` annotation to enable Security for `spring-webflux` based application.

-1. `HttpSecurity` is from `spring-secuirty-webflux`, similar with the general version, but handle `WebExhange` instead of Servlet based `WebRequest`.
+2. `SecurityWebFilterChain` bean is a must to configure the details of Spring Security. `HttpSecurity` is from `spring-secuirty-webflux`, similar with the general version, but handle `WebExhange` instead of Servlet based `WebRequest`.
-2. A new `UserDetailsRepository` interface is introduced which is aligned with Reactor APIs.
+3. A new `UserDetailsRepository` interface is introduced which is aligned with Reactor APIs.
 By default, an in-memory `Map` based implementation `MapUserDetailsRepository` is provided, you can customsize yourself by implementing the `UserDetailsRepository` interface.

-Start the application by:
+Starts up the application and verify the Spring Security configuratoin work as expected.

 ```
 mvn spring-boot:run
 ```

-Try to add a new post without authentication:
+After it is started, try to add a new post without authentication:

 ```
 #curl -v  -X POST http://localhost:8080/posts -H "Content-Type:application/json" -d "{\"title\":\"My Post\",\"content\":\"content of My Post\"}"